elonen/clapshot/README.md

 ### Known Limitations and Workarounds

 - **Mobile Browsers:** Mobile/iOS/iPad support is limited.
 Chrome/Chromium (desktop) recommended.
-- **Authentication:** The bundled htwicket is a simple example — fine for small deployments, but for larger production use you may prefer to integrate a modern identity provider (OAuth, LDAP, Kerberos, SAML, etc.) via reverse proxy.
+- **Authentication:** The bundled HTWicket is a simple example — fine for small deployments, but for larger production use you may prefer to integrate a modern identity provider (OAuth, LDAP, Kerberos, SAML, etc.) via reverse proxy.
 See [Advanced Authentication](doc/sysadmin-guide.md#advanced-authentication).
 - **IIS and Cloudflare:** IIS has a hard 2GB upload limit; Cloudflare's free tier times out uploads at ~100 seconds.
 For large files, you can use [monitored folder ingestion](doc/sysadmin-guide.md#monitored-folder-ingestion) (SFTP/SMB) instead of HTTP uploads.
 Self-hosted Nginx (also in the Docker images) has no such limitations.